The following information is only as accurate as the last update (Oct., 2019)! However, it is a starting point.

 - Increased effect from alcohol and possible worse hangover

 This list is long and all of these symptoms, alone, could be the result of something else.
-However, if you have many, they change on a regular basis (some are cyclical or hormonal), and affect numerous systems, chances are you may have Lyme disease and/or another tick borne disease.
+However, if you have many, they change on a regular basis (some are cyclical or hormonal), and affect numerous systems, chances are you may have Lyme disease and/or other tick-borne diseases.

 Another good symptom list is on the Canadian Lyme Disease Foundation (CanLyme) website at www.canlyme.com.

-Dr. Richard Horowitz, one of the best known Lyme Literate Doctors in the world, and who has written the book “Solving the Mystery of Lyme & Chronic Disease”, has a diagnostic form to fill out which gives you an idea whether a possible Lyme diagnosis should be pursued – https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxjYW5nZXRiZXR0ZXIyfGd4OjViM2FhOTFjYWViY2RmNzI.
+Dr. Richard Horowitz, one of the best known Lyme Literate Doctors in the world, and who has written the books “How Can I Get Better” and “Why Can’t I Get Better”, has a diagnostic form to fill out which gives you an idea whether a possible Lyme diagnosis should be pursued – https://www.eomega.org/article/is-it-lyme-disease.
+This questionnaire has been empirically validated with research – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5590688/.

 Ticks can also carry more than one disease!
 Depending upon where you live, the co-infections can vary.